intrahealth/client-registry/docs/user/supported.md

 # Supported Algorithms

-A number of algorithms are supported using ElasticSearch with the [analysis-phonetic plugin]() and the OpenCR Service (alone).
+A number of algorithms are supported using Opensearch/ElasticSearch with the [analysis-phonetic plugin]() and the OpenCR Service (alone).

-Algorithm | OpenCR Service | ElasticSearch
+Algorithm | OpenCR Service | OpenSearch/ElasticSearch
 --- | --- | ---
 **Exact** | Yes | Yes
 [**Metaphone**](https://en.wikipedia.org/wiki/Metaphone) | Yes | Yes